How to record transactions in Bokio

 Step 2: Select a category

-You will now have three options, regardless of whether your bookkeeping record has documentation:
+You will now have four options, regardless of whether your bookkeeping record has documentation:

 - Money out - For payments that are made immediately.
 This is recorded in the same way, regardless of the bookkeeping method, i.e. only once, on the date of the transaction.